 The pace of technological advancements, system interconnectivity, and electronic record creation increases substantially with every passing year, and even more exponentially with each passing generation.
 In fact, the digital world we live in today was long imagined and coveted, and the innovators have ushered to the masses an abundance of availability, speed, and convenience, in as much as it has personal and instant gratification.
 The baggage that followed, however, was initially relegated to a necessary, albeit acceptable, nuisance that required some sacrifice of privacy and security in the name of progress.
-Over time the nuisance evolved to measurable risk with impacts that could no longer be ignored, which ignited cyber security as not just an industry but entire economy with a value estimated by Gartner to exceed $155 billion by 2021.
+Over time, the nuisance evolved to measurable risk with impacts that could no longer be ignored, which ignited cybersecurity as not just an industry but an entire economy with a value estimated by Gartner to exceed $155 billion by 2021.

-An effective cyber defense is critical now more than ever.
-Protocols, technologies and other countermeasures that worked five years ago, will not cover the complexity of threats across all industries today.
+An effective cyberdefense is critical now more than ever given the increases in types of cyber threats.
+Protocols, technologies, and other countermeasures that worked five years ago will not cover the complexity of threats across all industries today.

-Founder & Chief Customer Officer
+Founder & Chief Customer Officer | Pondurance

 Ron Pelletier is the original Founder of Pondurance, having started the company from his basement in 2008.
-Ron has over 25 years of cyber security advisory experience.
-He started his career as an officer in the US Army, followed by nine years with Big Four firm, EY.
+Ron has over 25 years of cybersecurity advisory experience.
+He started his career as an officer in the U.S. Army, followed by nine years with Big Four firm EY.
 As a strong consensus builder and customer advocate, Ron is focused on evangelizing the Pondurance brand as well as customer success.